-Cryptogenic organising pneumonia (COP) is a disease of unknown etiology characterized on imaging by multifocal ground glass opacifications and/or consolidation.
+Cryptogenic organizing pneumonia (COP) is a disease of unknown etiology characterized on imaging by multifocal ground glass opacifications and/or consolidation.
 A wide variety of infectious as well as noninfectious causes may result in a similar histologic pattern.

-Organising pneumonia (OP) is a histological pattern of alveolar inflammation with varied etiology (including pulmonary infection).
-The idiopathic form of OP is called cryptogenic organising pneumonia (COP) and it belongs to the idiopathic interstitial pneumonias (IIPs).
+Organizing pneumonia (OP) is a histological pattern of alveolar inflammation with varied etiology (including pulmonary infection).
+The idiopathic form of OP is called cryptogenic organizing pneumonia (COP) and it belongs to the idiopathic interstitial pneumonias (IIPs).

-COP was previously termed bronchiolitis obliterans organising pneumonia (BOOP), not to be confused with bronchiolitis obliterans 8.
+COP was previously termed bronchiolitis obliterans organizing pneumonia (BOOP), not to be confused with bronchiolitis obliterans 8.

 The presentation is commonest in the 55-60 years age group.